 Does it take your employees an eternity to submit a travel expense report?

 Our best guess is, they hate the process just as much as you.
 But, in today's employee-centric ecosystem, businesses are actively moving towards automation.
-Automation of any process helps eliminate the mundane tasks associated with work.
+An automated solution like an expense reporting software helps eliminate the mundane tasks associated with work.
 It is also known to help boost financial and employee productivity.

-But how can automation help with a travel expense report, you ask?
+But how can automation help with a T&E report, you ask?
 Let's delve in.

 Business travel is hectic enough.
 Your traveling employees need to hop across cities, and sometimes even countries to close business deals.
 They need to manage clients, presentations, and timelines.
 They also need to constantly save business expense receipts to make expense reports.

-Why, you ask?
-To get reimbursed for the money that they put into for accomplishing business goals.
-These are the perfect ingredients to create the worst sauce for employee morale and productivity.
+All these to get reimbursed for the money that they put into for accomplishing business goals.
+But if your expense reporting process is broken, it can be the perfect ingredient to create the worst sauce for employee morale and productivity.

 Every traveling employee dreads the idea of collecting physical receipts at every point of expenditure.
-The dread continues when these employees are also expected to maintain them throughout their business travel.
-These receipts often get lost, stolen, or damaged.
+The dread continues when these employees are also expected to manage multiple receipts throughout their business travel.
+These fragile paper receipts often get lost, stolen, or damaged.
 Due to this, employees are likely to not collect receipts in the first place.

-Once your employees are back from a business trip and need to report every business expense incurred on the trip.
+Once your employees are back from a business trip, they need to create and submit an expense report for every business expense incurred on the trip.
 Employees are often overwhelmed by the task of cataloging each receipt and reporting them separately.
 The manual effort required to organize, arrange, and update each entry causes many employees not to report them at all.

 Employees may not know of their rights and responsibilities, as stated by the company’s travel and expense policy.
 The policy guidelines could also be too complicated for them to understand.
 Such a lack of information can lead to a lack of execution.
 This is very common among new employees who are not well-versed with the company’s policies.